Main Points for Managing Your Look Professionally

 Getting Control of Your Online Look

 Managing how you look online is not about being vain or trying too hard.
-It's about collecting Trustworthiness Points based on your appearance.
-In today's fast-paced job world, where your professional usefulness doesn't last as long as it used to, your main photo is the very first thing people see that judges your leadership presence.
+It’s about collecting Trustworthiness Points based on your appearance.
+Your professional shelf life is shorter than it once was, and your main photo is the very first thing people see that judges your leadership presence.
 It’s the fast way people decide to believe you are capable before you even speak.

 Behind the scenes, hiring managers aren't checking if you're good-looking; they are checking for Risk in Representation.
 If your photo looks unprofessional or old, it suggests you don't have good business sense.
 They worry that if you can't manage your own picture properly, you can't be trusted to manage important company issues.